 Tate Modern Gallery

-It contains 5 levels, but the most interesting and inspiring part is the first level, known as the Turbine Hall.
+It has 5 levels, but the most interesting and inspiring part is the first level, known as the Turbine Hall.
 The old power plant used to house generators.
-It now houses very large works of art, which have become the center of attraction for the gallery.
-What makes Tate Modern unique among galleries in the world is that works are arranged by theme rather than chronologically.
-Works from the 1990s are divided into 4 themes, including:
+Now it houses very large works of art, which have become the center of attraction of the gallery.
+The uniqueness of the Tate Modern Gallery among all the galleries in the world lies in the fact that the works are arranged by subject, not chronologically.
+The works of the 1990s are divided into 4 themes, including:

 • "Nature-Substance-Circumstance";